Café Society (2016 film): Plot

 On an extended visit to New York, a happily married Phil and Vonnie stop at the nightclub and insist on seeing Bobby.
 Vonnie has become a pretentious name-dropper and Bobby is at first repulsed by her.
 However, he agrees to show her around New York—as she had once done for him in Hollywood.
-They spend an evening without Phil, visiting Bobby's favorite haunts and, as dawn breaks over Central Park, share a kiss; but it's clear that it can go no further.
+They spend an evening without Phil, visiting Bobby's favorite haunts and, as dawn breaks over Central Park, share a kiss; but it is clear that it can go no further.

 Bobby's sister Evelyn asks their brother, Ben, to "talk to" her disagreeable neighbor; Ben promptly kills him.
-He is arrested and convicted for murder and racketeering.
+He is arrested and convicted of murder and racketeering.
 Shortly before he goes to the electric chair, he converts to Christianity, mortifying his parents.
 His late brother's notoriety propels the nightclub to new heights, and Bobby travels to Los Angeles to contemplate opening a Hollywood version.
-He ultimately decides against it, but, before he leaves, he and Vonnie have lunch together, where she mentions that she and Phil will be returning to New York for a short visit.
-However, they both decide that it is better if they don't see each other.
+He ultimately decides against it, but before he leaves, he and Vonnie have lunch together, where she mentions that she and Phil will be returning to New York for a short visit.
+However, they both agree to avoid seeing each other.

-Months later, on New Year's Eve, Bobby and Vonnie are apart—Bobby in New York City hosting festivities in his nightclub, and Vonnie with her husband at a Hollywood house party.
+Months later, on New Year's Eve, a pregnant Veronica asks Bobby if he has ever cheated on her, saying she had a dream in which he slept with Vonnie while he was in Hollywood, but he denies it.
+Bobby is in New York City hosting festivities in his nightclub, while Vonnie is with Phil at a Hollywood house party.
 As the new year is rung in, they both seem distant to their spouses, and both have a faraway look in their eyes.